-Senior Partner, The PICTOR Group
+President, The PICTOR Group

 Sandy Hatfield Clubb has more than 27 years of intercollegiate athletics leadership experience at the NCAA Division I level.
 Prior to joining The PICTOR Group in August 2017, she served for 11 years as athletic director at Drake University, where she developed a culture of excellence with integrity.
 Sandy has cultivated a national reputation as a leading voice for a transformative model of Division I athletics that aligns athletic excellence with the academic mission of the university.
 In 2014, Sandy was named Under Armor Athletics Director of the Year for the Football Championships Subdivision.

-As Senior Partner of The PICTOR Group, Sandy’s specializes in delivering strategic insights through a unique and highly effective portfolio of services.
+As President of The PICTOR Group, Sandy’s specializes in delivering strategic insights through a unique and highly effective portfolio of services.
 Her clients include the NCAA, USA Triathlon, Women Leaders in College Sport, and numerous NCAA Division I institutions at every level.
 She also serves as a consultant to The Knight Commission on Intercollegiate Athletics.

 Over the course of a decade, Sandy led the creation and implementation of The Bulldog Way, the cornerstone of Drake University Athletics’ culture of excellence with integrity.
 She was elected to represent the Missouri Valley Conference on the NCAA Division I Council, serving as chair of the Strategic Vision and Planning Committee, and has presented to the NCAA Knight Commission in Washington, D.C. on the future of collegiate athletics.
 She was hired by the National Association of Student Affairs Professionals to hold a one-day seminar for college athletics administrators across Mexico and South America on integration of athletics into the university mission.